Vindair/CP317-W2018-G3/README.md

     * User: postgres
     * Password: postgres
     * Port: 5432
-  * Ensure `python3` and `pip3` are installed (or the appropriate python 3.X and python3-pip for your platform).
-From the project directory, run `pip3 install -r requirements.txt`
+  * Ensure `python` and `pip` are installed (or the appropriate python 3.X and python3-pip for your platform).
+From the project directory, run `pip install -r requirements.txt`
-  * From the project directory, run `python3 manage.py runserver --settings=subby_project.settings.development`.
+  * From the project directory, run `python manage.py runserver --settings=subby_project.settings.development`.
 Subby will be running at `http://localhost:8000`

 #### Required dependencies:
   * PostgreSQL